Who Should Be Screened For Tuberculosis?

-The following groups are at high risk of TB infection or progression to TB disease, once infected.
-Screening of groups other than those listed here is of low yield and diverts resources from high-priority activities.
-Such screening is not recommended and will not be endorsed or supported by the Division Disease Prevention, TB Control Program:
+Groups that are at high risk of TB infection or progression to TB disease if infected should be screened.
+Screening of other groups diverts resources from high-priority activities and is not endorsed or supported by the Division of TB and Newcomer Health.
+High risk groups include:

 Screening Among Specific Groups